-August 24, 2022 | By Michael Larkin
+August 24, 2022 | By GK9PG

 Kids are back in school, and unfortunately, with ready and easy access to firearms and the lack of emotional maturity and decision-making that comes with age.
 Teachers and administrators must remain watchful for signs of potential threats within their buildings for their students.